Nothing is worse than hearing scratching and gnawing beneath your floorboards late at night.

 Then, most importantly, your home needs to be rodent-proofed.
 Killing the rats beneath your floorboards will only give you temporary relief if you don’t take measures to stop them coming back.

 We provide a thorough rodent-proofing service for your entire home, from its foundations to the roof.
-And thanks to our skilled tradespeople in Environ Property Services, we can make repairs and alterations far beyond what a typical pest control company is capable of.
+And thanks to our skilled tradespeople in rat catching dog, we can make repairs and alterations far beyond what a typical pest control company is capable of.